SPEAKING

 TOPIC:

-In this presentation, Abrams combines her personal narrative as a survivor of domestic violence with an overview of the historical background of the anti-domestic violence movement to facilitate an interactive discussion on this global women's health issue.
-Abrams candidly shares her experience as a survivor and long-time activist to encourage participants to rethink their own conceptions of domestic violence and guide a conversation on how society can challenge the entrenched belief systems around gender and intimate partner violence .
+In this interactive 60-minute keynote and Q&A, author and activist Sil Lai Abrams weaves her personal experience as a survivor of domestic violence with the history of the anti–domestic violence movement to ground an interactive conversation about this global women’s health issue.
+Drawing on her work as a long-time activist, she invites participants to reconsider common assumptions about abuse, power, and control—and to explore how communities can challenge the gendered beliefs that sustain intimate partner violence.